puppetlabs/puppetlabs-apache/README.md

     }

 You must ensure that all needed parent directories exist.
 In the more complicated example above, you need to ensure that the `/home/www.example.com` and `/srv/www.example.com` directories exist.

-### apache::mod
+**apache::mod**

-To enable installation of arbitary Apache modules, when you know the module name and the package name for your package provider.
+To enable installation of arbitary Apache modules, when you know the module name and the package name for your package provider

     # Package from EPEL
     apache::mod { 'passenger':